gorhill/uBlock/README.md

 to maintain the filter lists you are using, which were made available to use by all for free.

+You may contribute by helping to translate this project.
+I created an [entry on Crowdin](https://crowdin.net/project/ublock), where you may contribute to the translation work.

 ## License

 [GPLv3](https://github.com/gorhill/uBlock/blob/master/LICENSE.txt).